pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 In this case, you select the "Resource type" `Guide` and the "Property values" `Children`, `Egypt`, and `English`.

 Click the :btn:Save: button.

+### Creating dates for scheduling

+Navigate to :Navpath:Your event series → :fa3-calendar:Products: and click the :btn-icon:fa3-plus: Create many new dates: button.
+Set up the dates according to your preferences.
+For general information on creating dates, see [Creating and editing dates in the event series](event-series.md#creating-and-editing-dates-in-the-event-series).

+Under the heading "Quotas", in the field labeled "Products", select the product you created in the [previous step](resources-and-scheduling.md#creating-a-product-for-scheduling).
+Do **not** select any other products.